How to Find Open Access Journals

 B!SON, a recommendation service developed by TIB Hannover and SLUB Dresden, helps researchers find suitable open access journals and indicates the available funding options for the listed journals.
 The journal information is sourced from the aforementioned DOAJ.

 Another search tool for academic publication places is the oa.finder.
-You can select your publication type (journal article), your role in the submission process, and your affiliated institution.
+You can select your publication type (journal article or book), your role in the submission process, and your affiliated institution.
 The oa.finder displays over 57,000 journals where you can publish open access.
+For book publications, you will find information on over 60 scientific publishers in Germany, Austria and Switzerland that produce an distribute Open Access books.
 By applying various filter criteria, you can narrow the results by open access status, subject area, APC costs, publisher, and many other factors.
 With certain filters applied, oa.finder also provides a list of the most-cited open access journals.